SchiefLab/G001/README.md

 ## Installation pre-requisites

 While not necessary, we highly recommend using the [conda](https://docs.conda.io/en/latest/) open-source package and environment manager.
 This allows you to make an environment with both Python and R dependencies.
-For the purposes of this repository, only minimal installer for anaconda is necessary (Miniconda).
+For the purposes of this repository, only a minimal installer for anaconda is necessary (Miniconda).

 <ins>Miniconda installers</ins>